SSK0414/Flamapp/README.md

 * Render to `UIGraphicsImageRenderer` or similar and set `imageLayer.contents = img.cgImage` inside a `CATransaction` with actions disabled.
 This prevents ghosting/flicker.
 * Clamp and constrain handle positions to an inner square within view bounds to avoid runaway values when device motion is aggressive.
 * Keep integration semi-implicit: update velocity using acceleration first, then update position using new velocity.
+* coalesce parameter was troublesome, resulting in visual artifacts and rendering issues.

 https://github.com/user-attachments/assets/c010ccd8-74f7-4172-9dfb-a087fa9527e7